Property Management Blog

 Here are some great tips:

-• Include a Clause in the Lease Agreement: When drafting or updating lease agreements, include a clause that requires tenants to complete estoppel certificates upon request.
+• Include a Clause in the Lease Agreement: When drafting or updating lease agreements, landlords should include a clause that requires tenants to complete estoppel certificates upon request.

-• Be Transparent and Informative: When asking tenants to sign an estoppel certificate, explain the reasons for it and how it benefits both parties.
+• Be Transparent and Informative: When asking tenants to sign an estoppel certificate, explain the reasons for it and how it benefits both the landlord and the tenant.

 • Seek Legal Advice: If there are questions about the accuracy of the estoppel certificate or disputes arise, consulting a real estate attorney can be beneficial.

-• Maintain Organized Records: Proper record-keeping of all estoppel certificates can be invaluable in future transactions, ensuring a clear history of tenant interactions and relationships and lease details.
+• Maintain Organized Records: Proper record-keeping of all estoppel certificates can be invaluable in future transactions, ensuring a clear history of tenant interactions and relationships with the landlord, aswell as lease details.

 Bottom Line